-Reduce MIME type security risks Internet Explorer 9 and later, as well as Google Chrome, will try by default to guess the content type of downloaded documents regardless of what the MIME header sent by the server.
-Let's say a malicious user to upload an executable file, e.g. a .EXE file or a Chrome Extension, under an innocent file extension as .jpg (image file).
+Reduce MIME Internet Explorer 9 and later, as well as Google Chrome, will try by default to guess the content type security risks and an executable file, e.g. a lexe file or a Chrome Extension, under an innocent file extension as .jpg (image file).
 When a victim tries downloading this file, IE and Chrome will try to guess the file type, identify it as an executable file and under certain circumstances it executing it.
 This means that your site could be unwittingly used to serve malware.
 Such an event could result in your site being added to a list of known bad sites by browser makers and cause their browsers to display a warning to users when visiting your site.
 By enabling this feature you instruct IE and Chrome to respect the file type sent by your server, eliminating this issue.
 See the relevant MSDN article [https://msdn.microsoft.com/en-us/library/gg622941(v=vs.85).aspx] for more information.

-Reflected XSS prevention

-When enabled the browser will be instructed to prevent reflected XSS attacks.
+Reflected XSS When enabled the browser will be instructed to prevent reflected XSS attacks.
 Reflected XSS attacks occur when the victim is manipulated into visiting a specially crafted URL which contains Javascript code in it.
 This URL leads to a vulnerable page which outputs this Javascript code verbatim in the page output ("reflects" the malicious code sent in the URL).